Photo of a semi-natural enclosure setup that is part of an experiment that I conducted in 2017/2018.

 06/2018: I have been awarded with a Doc.Mobility grant by the Swiss National Science Foundation and will spend half of 2019 with Andrés Bendesky at Columbia University.

 You have stumbled upon my personal homepage.
 Feel free to check out my what I am up to using the menu above (top right button on mobile).

-My name is Jan-Niklas Runge and I'm a PhD candidate in evolutionary biology with the research group Evolution and Genetics of Social Behaviour at the University of Zurich (UZH).
-There, I am working on a selfish genetic element in house mice.
-Among other things, I want to understand how the element survived for as long as it did given the many fitness drawbacks it has.
+My name is Jan-Niklas Runge and I'm a postdoctoral fellow in evolutionary biology with the Schacherer Lab at the University of Strasbourg, France.
+Previously, I worked (well, still do!) with Andres Bendesky at Columbia University on the genetic history of a well-monitored (and quite inbred!) wild house mouse population.
+For my PhD, I was a member of the research group Evolution and Genetics of Social Behaviour at the University of Zurich (UZH).
+There, I was working on a selfish genetic element in house mice.
+Among other things, I wanted to understand how the element survived for as long as it did given the many fitness drawbacks it has.
 I specialized in behavioural biology during my M.Sc. studies at the University of Göttingen with field work on red-fronted lemurs at a research station of the German Primate Center (DPZ) in Kirindy forest, Madagascar.
 Apart from pure research, what also fascinates me about evolution is the impact that an understanding of our nature can and should have on our lives and our societies, which is why I gravitate towards the evolutionary humanist position.